pulp-platform/pulp/fpga/README.md

 ### VIVADO IPs

 Before synthesizing the Design you should implement the Vivado-related ips.
+The Xilinx's clock ip will generate the frequency set in the `./fpga-settings.mk` file, then please change the constraint accordingly in the `./pulpemu/tcl/constraints.xdc` file.
 To do this run the following Makefile command:

 ```Shell